maxkinast/RandomProxyList/README.md

 Parameter:

-  -localip=False (If the parameter is True the first array contains nothing.
+  - localip=False (If the parameter is True the first array contains nothing.
 Most Modules see a empty Proxy Parameter as Localhost.)